Interactive animations

 Animatable

-Anything that should be animated inherits the Animatable class.
-The Animatable class provides animation logic.
+The OPENRNDR Animatable class provides animation logic.

 Displayed below is a very simple animation setup in which we animate a circle from left to right.
 We do this by animating the x property of our animation object.